 Nuffield Health Tunbridge Wells Hospital has been at the forefront of private healthcare in Kent since 1968.
 One area we specialise in is orthopaedic surgery.
 Our expert consultants specialise in joint revision and in particular hip revision surgery.
 If your hip replacement has began to wear after a number of years then you may want to think about hip revision.

 As a hip revision patient with us you will receive rapid access to treatment, as well as benefiting from our dedicated matron-led care.
-Not to mention our unique Recovery Plus programme at your local Tunbridge Wells Fitness & Wellbeing Gym to aid your recovery/rehabilitation.

 If you want to find out more about hip revision at Nuffield Health, ask our consultant a question or see our facilities, why not come to one of our free orthopaedic open events?